 But, even in the midst of my shortcomings, He showed me a better way.
 The Word of God is powerful and it contains all of the practical and spiritual wisdom we need.

 But, for many of us, the question begs to be asked– how can we apply that knowledge to our food choices?
-Is there such thing as “weight loss Bible Study”?
+And, is there such a thing as “weight loss Bible Study”?

 The problem happens when we just read.
 Now, don’t get me wrong– reading the Bible is good and it’s far better than not trying, but power comes when we use that time for personal reflection and correction.